 Flights To PhuketBook cheap flights to Phuket

-When to go:
+When to go to Phuket

 High season is from November to April with early November still experiencing rainfall and the North East wind when west facing beaches are best as they’re sheltered.
 This is when flights to Phuket will be at their peak.
 Travel, hotel and shopping rates increase along with visitors but it’s still not overcrowded although traffic does get congested.
 With improved sea conditions, the scuba diving season unofficially opens.
 December has lots of sunny days with short light showers as the rainy season ends with an increase in visitors for New Year Eve’s celebrations.
 The busiest month for tourists is January with low rainfall and humidity, clear blue skies and calm seas including much busier streets and the highest prices for accommodation.
 The hot period approaches during March with April being the hottest month with fewer visitors and accommodation prices somewhat lower, also generally the last month for stable sea conditions with diving visibility deteriorating and increased rainfall towards the latter part of the month.

 May to October is the low season with the South West monsoon season bringing winds in from the South West and rain.
 Sometimes these winds make it impossible for swimming with seas being too rough.
 May has increased rainfall and is the wettest period but still warm with sunshine occurring.
 A good time to get better discounts on hotels in a more relaxed atmosphere with less visitors but still plenty of nightlife.
 June is great for cheap flights and accommodation with sunshine, less rain, short-lived thunderstorms and fewer tourists.
 Bars quieten down with an increase in friendlier service.
 During the rainy season, July and August encounter warm days, no over-crowding and good rates on hotels in a wonderfully relaxed atmosphere.
 September is hot, humid and wet as is October, but with the lowest accommodation rates and weather improving towards the end of the month.